rdlauer/articles/plugins-marketplace/plugin-cardview/post.md

 While the NativeScript team (and our community) work towards full Material Design support, it's awfully handy that other folks are starting to fill this gap with a variety of NativeScript plugins.
 Take for example, the [nativescript-cardview plugin](https://market.nativescript.org/plugins/nativescript-cardview) from Brad Martin.
 This plugin implements the Material Design CardView component for *both* Android and iOS.

+> 🤫 Yes, we will soon have a much bigger announcement around Material Design support in NativeScript!

 ## Show Me Some Code

 Like any other NativeScript plugin, you install it with a simple command:

 	tns plugin add nativescript-cardview

-> Alternatively, you can manage NativeScript plugins with [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).

-Next, if you are developing a plain JavaScript or plain TypeScript (as opposed to [Angular](https://www.nativescript.org/nativescript-is-how-you-build-native-mobile-apps-with-angular) or [Vue.js](https://www.nativescript.org/vue)), make sure you add the appropriate namespace to your `<Page>` element like so:
+If you are developing a plain JavaScript or plain TypeScript (as opposed to [Angular](https://www.nativescript.org/nativescript-is-how-you-build-native-mobile-apps-with-angular) or [Vue.js](https://www.nativescript.org/vue)), make sure you add the appropriate namespace to your `<Page>` element like so:

 	<Page xmlns:Card="nativescript-cardview">